mytourist/api-documentation/README.md

 **GET** `https://app.mytourist.cloud/api/debtors/{DEBTOR_ID}`

 ## Create or Edit a debtor
 You can easally create a new debtor by calling the following URL by the `POST` method.
-When you like to update an debtor you'll need to use the `PUT` method with the complete form data and `debtor_id` inside the URL.
+When you want to update any debtor you'll need to use the `PUT` method with the **complete** form data and `debtor_id` inside the URL.

 **POST** `https://app.mytourist.cloud/api/debtors`
 **PUT** `https://app.mytourist.cloud/api/debtors/{DEBTOR_ID}`